utdata/csvkit-nicar/README.md

 | TRATTORIA LI... | 13308 FM 150 W  | DRIFTWOOD     |        121,814 |
 ```

+We could write a sentence in our story like "Outside of Austin, the top alcohol sellers in the Austin MSA are the Hyatt Lost Pines resort, followed by the Chuy's restaurant chains in Cedar Park and Round Rock."

 ### csvsql - like peanut butter and chocolate

 The [csvsql](http://csvkit.readthedocs.io/en/1.0.2/tutorial/3_power_tools.html?highlight=query#csvsql-and-sql2csv-ultimate-power) can help you import and export your csv to and from database formats.
-But it will also do a simple query of the data itself using the sqlite package built into csvkt.
+But it will also do a simple query of the data itself using the sqlite package built into csvkit.
 This is more just to show you can do it.
-(I even get a lot of python errors, but the math is sound.)

 Let's sum the total sold by county:

 ```
-$ csvsql --query "select county,sum(Total_Receipts) from mixbev group by 1;" mixbev.csv | csvlook
+$ csvsql --query "select county,sum(Total_Receipts) as Total from mixbev group by 1;" mixbev.csv | csvlook
 | county     |      Total |
 | ---------- | ---------- |
 | Bastrop    |    720,659 |